 A safety standards certificate is a document that certifies a vehicle’s fitness.
 You can buy and register a vehicle without a safety certificate, but you cannot put your own plates on the vehicle or drive it without one.
 Any inspection station in Ontario licensed by the Ministry of Transportation can issue a safety standards certificate, provided your vehicle passes an inspection.
 Many garages are licensed — look for a sign saying it is a Motor Vehicle Inspection Station.

 A safety standards certificate is valid for 36 days after the inspection.
-However, the certificate is not a guarantee or warranty that the will stay fit for any period.
+However, the certificate is not a guarantee or warranty that the vehicle will stay fit for any period.